EMAN-Omeka/Babel/README.md

 - Menus
 - Strings echoed in theme files (via the ``t()`` function)

-The following elements are NOT translated, as of now :
+The following elements are NOT translated OR NOT FULLY, as of now :

 - Site's information
 - Exhibits